 - Are these pools available in a DIY form?

 Yes, our DIY flat pack kits are specifically designed for installation by the average home handy-person and come with a full instruction manual with step by step colour photographs.
 The components of our pools are all pre-cut, pre-routed and pre-mitered so that they simply fit together on site, even all of the wall fittings are pre-fitted into the individual walls logs for you!
 The pool has been designed for easy installation by anyone that would be capable of building a deck or retaining wall.

 - Can you help with engineering plans, site plans and council applications?

 Yes.
-We provide you with the engineering plans required for the pool and specific certification when needed.
+We provide you with the engineering plans required for the pool and state certification when needed.
 We can also provide you with a sample site plan to illustrate what you need to show on your site plan, and are happy to assist with any questions relative to your application.
-Preparing a building application may seem a little daunting when you are not used to it but they are actually quite straight forward, and are comprised of; the engineering plan, your site plan and the application form.
+Preparing a building application may seem a little daunting when you are not used to it but should actually be quite straight forward, and usually comprises of; the engineering plan, your site plan and the application form.